When Lifetimes Liberate: A Type System for Arenas with Higher-Order Reachability Tracking

 \subsubsection{Aliases and Closures.}

-Multiple variables can bind to the same term via aliasing, where aliases gain transitive reachability through environment lookup in the typing context.
+Multiple variables can bind to the same value from aliasing.

 Reachability types initially assign each variable a minimal qualifier containing only itself.
-Though subtyping (\Cref{sec:formal-typing-subtyping}), variables can upcast to their reachability recorded in the typing environment.
-As a result, aliases correctly reflect that they bind to the same store object and will evaluate to a same store location in the runtime.
+Through subtyping (\Cref{sec:formal-typing-subtyping}), the qualifier of variable @s@ can upcast to its recorded qualifier in the typing context, which is @r@, the variable that @s@ aliases.

-Higher-order function closures allow (function) variables to capture multiple dynamic locations.
-The function qualifier specifies the resources required for the computation.
+Higher-order functions introduce closures that may capture resources.
+A function qualifier specifies the resources required for the computation.

-Function qualifier of @f1@ captures the free variable @r@ in its body, even if @r@ is not part of the return value.
+The function qualifier of @f1@ in the typing context records the free variables captured by @f1@.
 Closure @f2@ returns a nameless function capturing a locally allocated reference @x@, which loses its name at scope exit and degrades to the self-reference of the closest closure @f2@.
-Reachability types preserve tracking of resources \emph{escaping} their lexical scopes via function self-reference, allowing a variable to reach multiple locations captured.
+Reachability types preserve tracking of resources \emph{escaping} their lexical scopes via function self-references.